 Engage in Sustainable Eating and Lifestyle Choices

-- Create and follow a balanced meal plan and schedule
+- Create and follow a balanced meal plan

 - Avoid food deprivation